Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_11.md

 This will open Xcode with a project for your iOS app.
 You can use Xcode to then launch the app on any device or simulator that Xcode supports.

-If you want to point your app at the previously deployed server, run:
+If you want to point your app to the previously deployed server, run:

     meteor run ios-device --mobile-server my_app_name.meteor.com

-Now that we have seen how easy it is to deploy our app and run it on mobile, let's get to adding some more features.

 ### Submit your Android app to the Play Store: